riandree/DevOps_Microservices/README.md

 ctrl+C the pod is deleted.

 To make a prediction against this service while the port-forward is active please run `./make_prediction.sh` (curl needs to be available).

+# Description of the project files

+- .circleci directory containing the yaml file that defines the CircleCI Pipeline
+-	model_data directory containing the data on which the prediction service is based
+- output_txt_files log data required for this assignment
+- Dockerfile used to build the containerised version of this service
+-	Makefile used to automate project setup and linting
+-	app.py python code using the pretrained model from *model_data* to predict housing prices
+- make_prediction.sh script used to invoke the prediction service via http
+-	requirements.txt defined the required python dependencies (necessary for make install)
+-	run_docker.sh script that builds and starts the project as a docker container
+-	run_kubernetes.sh deploys this projects docker container to a k8s cluster
+- upload_docker.sh script used to upload the locally build docker image to Docker-Hub.